Investing term

 For example

-A bond bought below face value has a YTM higher than its coupon, because you collect interest plus the gain as it climbs to face value at maturity.
+A bond bought below face value has a YTM higher than its coupon, because you collect the interest plus the gain as its price climbs to face value at maturity — YTM rolling both into one return figure.

 Related terms